 Answers to some of the most frequently asked questions about assessments.

-What is the deadline for submitting coursework? (including details about the 24-hour window)
+What's the deadline for submitting coursework? (includes details about the 24-hour window)

 The deadline for the submission of all assessed work is 14:00 normally on a Tuesday to Thursday, on a date specified at the start of each module.

 Work submitted up to 24 hours after the deadline will incur a mark penalty.
 If you achieve a mark of more than 40% (levels 0–3), the penalised mark will be reduced to 40%.
 If you achieve a mark of more than 50% (level M), the penalised mark will be reduced to 50%.

 Work cannot be submitted after this 24-hour window has passed and a non-submission will be recorded.